torbsd/torbsd.github.io/blog.md

 ###20160205###

-<a id="tb-55-tagged">__Tor browser ports for 5.5 tagged__</a> by attila
+<a id="tb-55-tagged">__Tor Browser Ports for 5.5 Tagged__</a> by attila

-I just merged 5.5 onto master and [tagged it](https://github.com/torbsd/openbsd-ports/releases/tag/tbb-5.5-sans-pt/), in case anyone cares.
+I just merged 5.5 onto master and [tagged it](https://github.com/torbsd/openbsd-ports/releases/tag/tbb-5.5-sans-pt/).
 This release was much easier after the work on 5.0.6, which has us using [mozilla.port.mk](http://cvsweb.openbsd.org/cgi-bin/cvsweb/~checkout~/ports/www/mozilla/mozilla.port.mk?rev=1.84&content-type=text/plain) instead of a bunch of cut-and-paste adapted from same.
 This makes things a lot easier moving forward.
 So far 5.5 on amd64 is looking good.

 <a id="tb-releases">__Tor Browser Releases__</a> by gman999